krivard/codalab-worksheets-wiki/Settings-and-Configuration.md

 The local.py and deploy.py files are never checked into the repository.
 For server deployments, the files need to be created with the appropriate settings and deployed separately from the repository.

+# Configuration

+A package named config_gen is used to templatize configuration files needed for deployment and testing. codalab/config/templates contains the templates for the configuration files.
+Some of the may be used, some of them may not be.
+One runs:

+`python manage.py config_gen`

+The templates expand settings that are defined in the settings files to build them.
+The location of the templates and the generated files is configurable with the settings: CONFIG_GEN_TEMPLATES_DIR and CONFIG_GEN_GENERATED_DIR